With the rising cost of energy our customers may see a price increase on their monthly statements

 Your safety and knowledge regarding Natural Gas are important to us.
 Please take a moment to read the following information about Natural Gas Awareness and Safety.
-Complete the survey below that best applies to you.

 There are approximately 1,000 public natural gas systems serving more than 5 million customers.
 These public natural gas utilities are not-for-profit retail distribution entities that are owned by and accountable to the citizens they serve.
 They include municipal gas distribution systems, public utility districts, county districts, and other public agencies that have natural gas distribution facilities.